-Office hours will be held on MS Teams and/or Zoom.
+Office hours will be held using a mixture of on-campus locations, MS Teams, and/or Zoom.
 The office hour schedule and connection details are given on the home page within Canvas.

-Course Description
+Catalog Description

 Introduction to operating systems using UNIX as the case study.
 System calls and utilities, fundamentals of processes and interprocess communication.